jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The double-compress-service is a transformer-based service that shortens the result of compress-service, useful for testing and as input for other processes, with a build-message function that takes a text-fragment and returns a result (json array) and key, including system and user roles where the system role contains a constant value and the user role contains the result of compressService.getResult, ultimately returning the result and key.
 # MarkdownCode > services > all-spark service
 The All-Spark service registers transformers into the Cybertron service, including the Compress service (entry point), Constant-extractor service, and Double-compress service, using the `cybertronService.register(transformer, false)` or `cybertronService.register(transformer, true)` functions, with all transformers needing to be registered after construction for accessibility.
-# MarkdownCode > services > project service > storage service
-The storage service handles global reading and writing of project data, including functions for clearing data, setting up new projects, loading data and models, updating transformers, auto-saving, and saving to disk.
-# MarkdownCode > services > line parser > line parser helpers
-The 'LineParserHelpers' module provides helper functions for the line parser service, including functions to retrieve fragments at a given index, handle empty lines, update fragment titles, remove fragment titles, insert new fragments, check if a fragment is in a code block, handle title lines, update fragment lines, handle regular lines, and delete lines.
 # MarkdownCode > services > transformers > triple-compress service
 The triple-compress-service is a subclass of the transformer-base service that reduces the output of the double-compress-service to a single line, and it has a constructor with specific parameters and a function that takes a text fragment as input and returns a result with roles and contents.
 # MarkdownCode > services > transformers > component-lister service